dillpickckle/Dylan-s-HackPad/README.md

 # Dylan-s-HackPad

 This project is a custom 3×3 macro pad built around the Seeed XIAO RP2040, featuring a diode-protected key matrix, a rotary encoder for dynamic input, and a 128×32 SSD1306 OLED for real-time status display (RN it displays larry the SLUG).
 The design uses a proper row/column matrix to prevent ghosting and is powered by QMK firmware for full remapping, layers, and encoder support.
 This is my first time working with KiCad, and I was excited to learn how to use it through this project.
-It also helped to sharpen my Fusion 360 and coding skills.
+It also helped to sharpen my Fusion 360 and coding skills and thats why I mad this project.
  ALL FILES ARE ON THE MAIN BRANCH.
 You can find the SCHEMATIC, PCB, and CAD images in the images folder ( I will be adding fully assembled images soon).
 THANKS FOR VIEWING!
 I will also be making changes, but this is the first iteration.

 Schematic: